LindaOjo/Lindaojo.com/content/blog/articles/How-to-improve-lighthouse-score-best-practices.md

     </ol>
 </div>

-In this post, we will be checkout the best practices when building for the ever evolving web.
+In this post, we will be checking out a few best practices when building for the web.

 <h3>Protect website using HTTPS</h3>